7 incredible sleepover ideas for the best night ever

-- Mini festival
+- Mini show

 - Treasure hunt

 A firm favourite among both kids and adults, treasure hunts will have groups immersed for hours.
-Depending on their age and just how much fun you want to have, you can have them divide into teams to find individual items or plan it more like orienteering in your local park.
+Depending on their age and just how much fun they want to have, you can have them divide into teams to find individual items or plan it more like orienteering in your local park.
 The first team or person to find all the items wins.
 Simple!